 And now- when something startles my son at 2 in the morning, I rock him more (a lot more) than I need to.
-It is less and less that I am desperately praying to just get some sleep and more that I am cherishing any time that I get with him.
+I don’t always want to (I really love my sleep) but it is less and less that I am desperately praying to just get some sleep and more that I am cherishing any time that I get with him.

 Rather than constantly searching for the next moment of “me” time, I pick him up and cuddle him any time he will let me.
 I realize that the time is limited in which I can just scoop up my little baby in two arms and show him, without words, how much I love him.
 It has become “him” time.
 And I am now so much happier with that.

 When I have dishes to do, floors to clean and writing to complete, I make a choice to play with him on the floor, tickle him until both of our bellies hurt from laughter and give him as many kisses as he’ll allow.